 Categories of Misconduct

 One of the four violation categories is assigned for all incidents where a complaint or an allegation of misconduct was sustained.
-The table below provides a breakdown of violations assigned to sustained incidents for FY23 with annual comparisons for FY22 and FY21.
+The table below provides a breakdown of violations assigned to sustained incidents for FY24 with annual comparisons.